Inria-Prosecco/StarMalloc/README.md

 StarMalloc can then be used this way: `LD_PRELOAD=out/starmalloc.so <program>`.
 Note: some programs (e.g. Firefox or Chromium) use shipped allocators instead of the system (or environment) allocator, some additional work (such as recompilation with additional build flags) may be required.

+## Performance evaluation

+Using `bash setup-all.sh -st-only` followed by `bash build-bench-env.sh hm bench lean redis rocksdb linux` from the `external/mimalloc-bench` directory, the mimalloc-bench benchmarking suite is ready to be used, assuming required dependencies all are already installed.

+From the `extern/mimalloc-bench/out/bench` directory, one can then run benchmarks using `bash ../../bench.sh sys hm st allt no-security` to test the system allocator, hardened\_malloc and StarMalloc on all benchmarks measuring performance (time and memory).

 ## External repositories